kailash-manasarovar/statement/docs/timeline/2022/february.md

 ### One night in Barcelona

-- Could this night, the night before I take up permanent residence in Carrer Furs, have been a first "date"?
+- Could this night, the stopover night before I take up permanent residence in Carrer Furs, have been a first "date"?
+- If anyone cares to check where I stayed, it'll be on my credit card or in my Hotels.com archived info.
+- Wherever it was, there was a massive rave going on next door to the hotel and people coming and going and slamming doors at all hours.

 ## My life in Dénia